Lostlitus/notes/tools/build_from_source.md

 ## Get source code

 We can get source code in various ways.
 The most basic way is cloning from the git repository.
-Some repositories maintain multiply versions, so we need to checkout to the corresponding branch we want.
+Some repositories maintain multiple versions, so we need to checkout to the corresponding branch we want.
 Another basic way is downloading archive from official website and we then get the source code by extracting it.